clarknt/100-days-of-swift/37-Project18/README.md

 https://www.hackingwithswift.com/100/64

-This project does not have a GUI and doesn't do much, the goal being practicing debugging.
+This project does not have a GUI and has limited content, the goal being practicing debugging.
 Published for the sake of completion.

 ## Challenges